cormullion/Thebes.jl/docs/src/basics.md

 The anonymous function passed to `gfunction` expects two arguments: the first contains the 3D point, the second contains the 2D point.
 The function then has the responsibility to draw the 2D graphics for that 2D point, with the possibility of using anything or nothing about the original 3D coordinates.
 This gives us more control over the rendering of the points.

-If you just want simple Luxor stars, you use the second (2D) argument - you don't need the first (3D) one, and we can use `_` to show that.
+If you just want simple Luxor stars, you use the second (2D) argument - you don't need the first (3D) one, and we can use the convention of having `_` to signify that.

 ```@example
 using Thebes, Luxor # hide